Simple Strategies

 Angle Alignment

-1. Read the current angle to the target from the vision Coprocessor.
+1. Read the current yaw angle to the AprilTag from the vision Coprocessor.

-2. If too far in one direction, command the drivetrain to rotate in the opposite direction to compensate.
+2. If too far off to one side, command the drivetrain to rotate in the opposite direction to compensate.

 See the Aiming at a Target example for more information.

-By looking at the position of the target in the “vertical” direction in the image, and applying some trionometery, the distance between the robot and the camera can be deduced.
+By looking at the position of the AprilTag in the “vertical” direction in the image, and applying some trigonometry, the distance between the robot and the camera can be deduced.

-1. Read the current distance to the target from the vision coprocessor.
+1. Read the current pitch angle to the AprilTag from the vision coprocessor.

 See the Aim and Range example for more information.